 Anchoring was at first used by Google to determine the topic of the content.
 And it worked great.
 But it could be easily manipulated, which led to massive abuses by SEO's.

-Since 2012 and the "Penguin update", Google is now very agressive against exact match anchor.
+Since 2012 and the "Penguin update", Google is now very aggressive against exact match anchors.

 Thus what I recommend in this article + the fact that Google nowadays use other ways of determining the topic of a webpage.

 If you're doing SEO for some time you may already know all of this.